Well. the short answer to ‘are computer screens bad for your eyes?’ the answer is ‘yes’.

 Again I think the key is to make sure you are eyes are comfortable and not strained when wearing old glasses or using positive lenses.

 I have found it does take some getting used to the old glasses but that seemed to pass the more time I was wearing them.
+Please note that I am not medically trained so please do not take this as prescription advice.

 Those times away from the screen are vital so we can reduce the computer eye strain and so that our eyes can focus on objects in the distance.
 At what point we take those breaks is debatable.

-Jack Sterner of Endmyopia.org recommends a rest at least every three hours for between thirty minutes to an hour at a time.
+Jake Steiner of Endmyopia.org recommends a rest at least every three hours for between thirty minutes to an hour at a time.

 The writers of Improve Your Vision Without Glasses or Contact Lenses recommend getting up, stretching and walking around every 30 minutes.
 Also, whenever the computer is processing something, they recommend that we look at a distant object.